-If your child has a disability he/she will be treated no less favourably than other applicants for admission.
-Schools are under a duty to make reasonable adjustments to ensure that pupils with disabilities are not placed at a substantial disadvantage.
-The Local Authority is now required to have an accessibility strategy and all schools an accessibility plan outlining proposals to improve physical access, access to the curriculum and access to written information.
+The admissions process is the same for all children and young adults in North Tyneside and under disabilities legislation school are under a duty to make reasonable adjustments to ensure that pupils with disabilities are not placed at a substantial disadvantage.
+The Local Authority is now required to have an accessibility strategy and all schools should have an accessibility plan outlining proposals to improve physical access, access to the curriculum and access to written information.